 What is Brown Sugar?

-- It is that stage of sugar making where the final product is not separated from the processed sugarcane juice it is made from.
+- It is that stage of sugar making where the final product is not fully separated from the processed sugarcane juice it is made from.

-- In very basic terms, this processed sugarcane juice is called Molasses and it is still present in brown sugar due to which it gets its color & its name.
+- In very basic terms, this processed sugarcane juice is called Molasses and it is present in brown sugar due to which it gets its color & its name.

 - However, the Brown Sugar available in the market today is just normal white sugar (from which the molasses was first removed) with molasses added back to it.